evisions/webdataconnector/docs/wdc_oauth_tutorial.md

 `This content isn't finished yet: Coming soon`

-This topic is part of a multi-part tutorial on how to use OAuth with a Tableau web data connector.
+This topic is part of a multi-part tutorial on how to use OAuth with a web data connector.
 Here is a list of all the parts:

 1. **Introduction and Overview** (you are here)
 2. [Create a Foursquare App](wdc_tutorial_oauth_client_create_app.html)